SHABA01/tech-goals/README.md

 # My Tech Goals for the Next 2 Years

 This is a single-page website outlining my goals for the next 2 years in the tech field.
-The website is built using HTML and CSS only, ensuring it is visually appealing, mobile-friendly, and responsive.
+The website is built using HTML, CSS and JavaScript only, ensuring it is visually appealing, mobile-friendly, and responsive.
 It includes a profile section, current date and time, and specific dates with detailed steps for achieving each goal, presented in a timeline format with smooth CSS animations.

 ## Table of contents